- The Congo River is one of the largest rivers in Africa and the entire world.

 The mighty Congo River runs through west-central Africa.
 It passes through nine countries and impacts the lives of the over 75 million people who live near its banks.
-The Congo’s claims to fame include being the deepest river in the world (up 720 feet in some sections) and the world’s second longest river (exceeded only by the Nile).
+The Congo’s claim to fame includes being the deepest river in the world (up 720 feet in some sections) and the world’s second-longest river (exceeded only by the Nile).

-At nearly 3,000 miles long, there’s no shortage of space for wildlife to flourish in the waters of the Congo River.
+At nearly 3,000 miles long, there’s no shortage of space for wildlife flourishing in the Congo River.
 That includes several unusually large species of fish that have earned the title of “river monster”.

-Although these large fish may look frightening, they tend to be more bark than bite.
-That doesn’t mean that it’s recommended to face a fish with teeth like a great white shark head-on, however!
+Although these large fish may look frightening, they tend to be more frightening than dangerous.
+That, however, should not be taken to mean facing a creature with teeth like a great white shark head-on, is a great idea!

 The Nile perch goes by many names: African snook, African barramundi , Giant lates, or the Victoria perch.
 However, some of its most common names are the Goliath perch or the Goliath barramundi.
 And there’s a good reason why.
 Growing to easily be hundreds of pounds heavy and several feet long, the Nile perch has rightfully earned the title of being one of the largest fish in the Congo River.